round2fight/AirDealFrontend/README.md

 ## Instructions

 - For the first request, please do wait for 40-60 seconds for my backend server to spinup along with my mongodb since its a free service.
+You will se an error reagarding a timeout.
+2-3 second post this, all reqeuests work with little delay

 - You can vist this [URL](https://air-deal-frontend-git-main-roshan-daniels-projects.vercel.app/) -> https://air-deal-frontend-git-main-roshan-daniels-projects.vercel.app/ and https://air-deal-frontend.vercel.app/ to find my project.